martinber/noaa-apt/docs/development.md

 ## Compilation

-**Build with `--release`, Rust does some optimizations and it works MUCH faster.
-Really, otherwise it takes FOREVER.**
+Build with `--release`, Rust does some optimizations and it works faster.

 ### GNU/Linux